intel-iot-devkit/how-to-code-samples/robot-arm/python/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a robot arm that:<br>
+Using a compatible Intel-based platform, this project lets you create a robot arm that:<br>
 - continuously checks the Grove\* Joystick.<br>
 - moves two stepper motors based on the joystick control.<br>
 - can be accessed via the built-in web interface to control the motors.